ABashkirova/SwiftUsedColors/README.md

 "${PODS_ROOT}/SwiftUsedColors/suc"
 ```

-On every project build `suc` will throw warnings about unused colors.
+On every project build `suc` will throw warnings about unused colors and used colors on xibs but missed in `xcassets`.

 ## How it works

 `suc` finds colors included in the target, and then detects if they are used by the xibs, storyboards, and swift files.
-`suc` collects project's colors in the `colors.json` in the root directory of project
+`suc` collects project's colors in the `colors.html` in the directory for report specified in option `--report`.